-What was she doing in a classroom shaping impressionable
+What was she doing in a class shaping impressionable children’s beliefs?

 Questions To Ask

 I faced a dilemma in my own ministry.
 I needed teachers.
 Yet the prospective teacher before me obviously erred on some critical biblical issues.
 “How do people get into heaven?”
 I asked.

 The woman stammered as she replied, “I’m not sure.
 I guess because they do good things.”

 Was this potential volunteer really qualified to teach children?
 Did she understand the basics of the Christian faith?
 How can we know if volunteers are up to speed biblically?
 Here are four basic belief areas we use in our church to examine each potential volunteer.

 View of Eternal Life Ask volunteers: “How certain are you that you’ll go to heaven someday?
 Why do you think you’ll get into heaven?”
 These two questions will reveal whether a volunteer trusts him- or herself and personal good works, or whether the person believes in God’s grace (Ephesians 2:8-9) for eternal life.
 Look for genuine dependence upon Christ.
 Is this person really a Christian?
 If not, he or she should not be teaching children.
 How can teachers help children develop something that they themselves don’t have?

 View of the Human Condition “Are people ‘fallen’?
 Do they need a Savior?”
 Many people believe that people are basically good and heaven-bound on their own, while the Bible clearly teaches otherwise.
 “I was brought into this world in sin.
 In sin my mother gave birth to me” (Psalm 51:5).
 If we’re not fallen, then we don’t need a Savior.
 If children have hearts that are already good, then they don’t need a Savior either.